genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/03_loading-feed-data/01_loading-feed-data.md

 ```

 :::note
 Annotations of @Module and @Inject are required for Genesis Dependency Injection and Inversion of Control patterns.
-The @Module will be loaded at runtime, and the dependencies are injected into the BbgInsuranceFileImport event handler.
+The @Module will be loaded at runtime, and the dependencies are injected into the BbgInsuranceFileImport Event Handler.
 In this case, the dependencies are EventManager, and IssuanceDataRx3Repository, which is being used to insert the data into the **ISSUANCE_DATA** table.
 :::

 If you don’t want to perform any validation, then you can set up the **onValidate** block to ensure that the event manager returns an ACK in every case.